benduong2001/benduong2001.github.io/food_recommendation.md

 ![](images/images_food_recommendation/restaurant_embedding_gyro.png)

+* From this, each review was preprocessed, filtered of any non-alphanumeric characters, tokenized, and filtered of any words that didn't exist in the bag-of-words.
+* Then for each restaurant, all of the remaining words for each review they are associated with are turned into a Word2Vec vector using the custom-trained Word2Vec model from earlier, then re-weighted by TF-IDF, and averaged column-wise.
+The exact same process is done for each user.

+### Image Recognition with Pre-trained VGGNET16

+* Some of the reviews comes with images of the food submitted by the users; this could be fed through a pre-trained VGGNET16 convolutional neural network, which then labels the object in the image, outputting the most likely possible words it might be.
+These words are attached to the text review as though it was part of the review.
+* The python code accomodates this procedure, but was switched off for the baseline model since it's quite computationally costly.

 ### **Unsupervised ML: Grouping Apart the Restaurants and Users with K-Means Clustering**

-* After doing this, each restaurant should have its own vector representation; the same could be done to each user.
-This can be mapped to scatterplots (made with TSNE): each point in space on the left scatterplot is a restaurant, while on the right are users.
+* After doing this, each restaurant and each user should have its own vector representation; This can be mapped to 2D scatterplots (made with TSNE): each point in space on the left scatterplot is a restaurant, while on the right are users.
-* Furthermore, it is possible to group up the vector representations
+* Furthermore, it is possible to group up the vector representations.

 ![](images/images_food_recommendation/uncolored_embeddings_scatterplot_.png)

-* By using k-means clustering, we found a way to group the restaurants based on the textual content of their reviews, and group the users by the textual content of the reviews they've written.
+* By using k-means clustering, I found a way to group the restaurants based on the textual content of the reviews written about it, and group the users by the textual content of the reviews they've written.

 ![](images/images_food_recommendation/colored_embeddings_scatterplot_.png)